Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Ssh/getPeerIP_en.md

 ##RETURN VALUE##

-On success, return remote host's IP adress.
+On success, return IP address of remote host.

 On error, exception will be thrown.